noobguy77/Rendezvous/README.md

 - PeerJS (to share audio and video streams between different parties)

 ## Features of this app -
-- Create a meeting and Join an exisitng meeting
+- Create a meeting and Join an existing meeting
 - Video Sharing
 - Talk and Listen
 - Multi party meeting